 Except as otherwise provided by law, this Agreement and all accounts are governed by the laws of the state where we maintain your account and applicable federal laws and regulations in effect from time to time and are subject to any applicable automated or other clearinghouse rules and regulations.
-A determination that any provision of this Agreement is unenforceable or invalid shall not affect the enforceability or validity of any other provision of this Agreement.
 For purposes of this Agreement, your account will be deemed to be maintained in the state where you opened your account.
 Your account is considered to have been opened: if you opened your account in person, at the branch office where you opened your account; if you opened your account by mail, at the location where the mail was received by us; or if you opened your account electronically (including by telephone) and your address is in a state where we have branch offices, in the state of your address at the time you opened your account; or if otherwise, in Alabama.

 Checks.
 Check prices vary according to the types of checks you select.
 You can obtain information on the current price of checks by contacting us.
 Check charges may vary from time to time without specific notice to you.
 You are responsible for verifying the accuracy of all information shown on your checks and deposit tickets.
 If you find an error, please notify us immediately.
 We are not liable for losses resulting from incorrectly printed checks or deposit tickets.
 If you do not purchase your checks through us, we may charge a fee for each check that rejects during processing due to poor quality or other reasons.
 You agree not to issue checks with features or marks that obscure, alter or impair information on the front or back of a check or that otherwise prevents us or another bank from capturing such information during automated check processing.
 You agree to safeguard your blank and cancelled checks, and to take reasonable steps to prevent their unauthorized use.
 If your checks are lost or stolen, you agree to notify us immediately.
 For security reasons, we reserve the right to close your account and transfer the balance to a new account.
 If we do, all checks written but not yet paid may be returned to payees with notations such as “Account Closed” or “Refer to Maker.”
 You will be responsible for issuing any replacement checks.